Expat Finland Site Information

 I feel privileged to live in Finland and try to 'give something back' by promoting Finnish governmental authorities such as Invest in Finland, Suomi.fi, Business Finland, Visit Finland, This is Finland, and Infopankki.
 I also promote cultural organisations such as Books from Finland, published by the Finnish Literature Society.
 Government authorities will always be featured free of charge, as will various non-profit organisations.

 Expat Finland is not a magazine or entertainment site, it's an information resource.
 Most visitors have a specific purpose and don't usually return until they need something else.
 They usually only visit the one page they found in a Google search, get what they need, then leave.
 There will never be tens of thousands of visitors per day, but the people who do visit are exceptionally well-targeted prospective clients.

-- About 85% were 'organic' i.e. coming directly from a search engine; Google accounts for about 96% of organic traffic
+- 85%-90% 'organic' i.e. visitors arrive directly at the desired Expat Finland page from a search engine.
+Google accounts for about 96% of organic traffic

-- About 10% of visitors came 'direct' i.e. typed the Expat Finland address into their browser or had it bookmarked
+- About 10% of visitors come 'direct' i.e. type the Expat Finland address into their browser or have it bookmarked

 - Geographic location: Varies greatly from page to page ex.
 Work Permits, mostly foreign origin and Supermarkets, mostly local origin